Robbiekruszynski/Super-Galactic-Age-Calculator/README.md

 ## Description

-* _Application buildout that allows a user to complete a form, which then tell the user how old they are across a few separate planets_
+* _Application buildout that allows a user to complete a form, which then tell the user how old they are across a few separate planets along with projected life expectancy on each of those planets. _

 ## Specs
 * Input //
-User completes a form with their birthday
+User completes a form with their birthday year / month / day and clicks on the button to calculate age on Earth, Mercury, Venus, Mars, and Jupiter in that order.

 * Output //
+Returns their age in Earth years.
+Determines how many years a user has left to live on Earth.

+* Output //
 Returns their age in Mercury years.
 (A Mercury year is .24 Earth years.)
-* Goal
-Determines how many years a user has left to live on each planet.
+Determines how many years a user has left to live on Mercury.

-* Input //
-User completes a form with their age and selects Venus for their planet choice.

 * Output //
 Returns their age in Venus years.
 (A Venus year is .62 Earth years.)
-* Goal
-Determines how many years a user has left to live on each planet.
+Determines how many years a user has left to live on Venus

-* Input //
-User completes a form with their age and selects Mars for their planet choice.

 * Output //
 Returns their age in Mars years.
 (A Mars year is 1.88 Earth years.)
-* Goal
-Determines how many years a user has left to live on each planet.
+Determines how many years a user has left to live on Mars.

-* Input //
-User completes a form with their age and selects Jupiter for their planet choice.

 * Output //
 Returns their age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)
-* Goal
-Determines how many years a user has left to live on each planet.
+Determines how many years a user has left to live on Jupiter.

 ### Setup/Installation Requirements